wp-plugins/unique-headers/readme.txt

 This functionality also works with categories and tags.

 = Requirements =
 You must use a theme which utilizes the built-in custom header functionality of WordPress.
 If your theme implement it's own header functionality, then this plugin will not work with it.
-Custom headers on tags and categories only works with WordPress 4.4 or newer.

 = Language support =
 The plugin includes translations for the following languages: